iver-wharf/rfcs/_published/0028-repo-labels.md

 <!-- lint enable maximum-line-length -->

-Some of the above are renamed labels from what GitHub provides by default.
-The original GitHub-provided label names are found in the "Former label name" column.
+Some of the above are renamed labels from what GitHub provides by default or labels we at Wharf has added in the past.
+These previous label names are found in the "Former label name" column.

 The `t/rfc` label only applies to the <https://github.com/iver-wharf/rfcs> repo.